 Boy: “The family at the farm”.

 Dad: “What do you mean?
 They don’t have much.
-But we, own a lot of companies, live in a huge house, lots of cars, you can have all the sweets you want, and you’re always safe as I have servants looking after you, drop you to school and pick you up.
+But us, we own a lot of companies, live in a huge house with lots of cars, you can have all the sweets you want, and you’re always safe as I have servants looking after you, drop you to school and pick you up.
 There’s freedom in our wealth, son, you can do anything”!

 Son: “Well dad, they have a million lights above them, they have the stars.
 And the sky is huge, they get to enjoy it every time.
 They are always together, they look very happy and they celebrate every moment.
 They don’t just pass the time, they live it, savor it, just like those freshly baked cookies.
 It smelled so delicious and to them, every moment is treated like that.
 And it seems they didn’t feel scared.
 They don’t have big men watching over them or guarding them.
 I think they have Someone bigger and stronger than the guards we have.
 I don’t know.
 But I just feel they’re richer than us, they’re freer, happier, and I think they’ve got something really special”.